cmorgan/blog/pages/contact.rst

 Contact
 =======

-Wachunga offer quantiative development solutions and full end to end application development with particular expertise in data science and model development.
+Wachunga offer quantitative development solutions and full end to end application development with particular expertise in data science and model development.